gtoth0714/zora-ai-demo/README.md

 How we built it:

-We set up a Next.js app with React hooks for state management.
-The backend API routes handle requests to the Replicate API, including polling for prediction completion.
-In this updated version, we generate three separate images based on the user's prompt.
-Once images are returned, the user can click to select one, which is then minted using the Zora Coins SDK.
-We styled the app with responsive, minimal CSS for clarity and usability.
+We built a Next.js app with React hooks for state and async logic.
+The backend handles two core API calls: one for image generation (creating and polling multiple predictions) and one for sentiment analysis using a separate Replicate model.
+The frontend displays sentiment results and generated images.
+The user can then select one image and mint it as a Zora Coin using MetaMask.

 What we learned:

-- How to integrate an AI model API with a blockchain minting protocol
+- How to combine different AI capabilities (image + sentiment) in one UX
-- Handling asynchronous API workflows and user feedback in the UI
+- Handling asynchronous API workflows in parallel
 - Managing wallet connections and transactions in a web app
 - Best practices for environment variables and API token security in Next.js
 - Creating dynamic, user-driven image selection flows before minting